TallKite/linnstrument-firmware/README.md

 DETUNING: Detune the entire Linnstrument up or down from A-440 to match a similarly detuned recording or instrument.
 (No guarantee that detuning to A-432 will heal your chakras lol.)
 Access it through microLinn's anchor cents, see below.

-FOR CODERS: The Linnstrument can now send a locator CC message along with every note-on, indicating the row and column.
+LOCATOR CCs: The Linnstrument can now send a locator CC message along with every note-on, indicating the row and column.
 This lets code on your laptop assign a specific function to a specific pad, e.g. upper lefthand corner = all sound off.
 Format: for cols 1-16, CC data value = (row - 1) + 8 * (col - 1).
 For cols 17-25, CC data value = (row - 1) + 8 * (col - 17).
 The top row is row 1 and the leftmost column is column 1.
 Enable it and choose the CC through the microLinn menu, see below.
-Thanks to KVR forum member vorp40 for the code!
+Thanks to KVR forum member vorp40 for the idea!

 -------- MICROTONAL FEATURES --------

 On the Global Settings screen, long-press col 1 bottom row (VIEW MAIN) to go to the main microLinn menu.
 Once the edo (notes per octave) is set to anything other than OFF, VIEW MAIN turns light blue and you can short-press it.

-The menu has 10 buttons. *Long-press each one* to see its function.
-Many don't work until you set the edo.
+Main menu, LONG-PRESS EACH BUTTON to see its function.

 1) left column offset
 2) right column offset